80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 - If a meeting could have been a GitHub comment, say so

 **11. The Non-Negotiable Responsibilities**
 - No harassment.
 Period.
 First offense = warning.
-Second = removal.
+Second = removal
 - No discrimination.
-Your biases are your problem to fix.
+Your biases are your problem to fix
 - No exploitation.
-We're building tools for humans, not free labor for your startup.
+We're building tools for humans, not free labor for your startup
 - No surveillance.
-Don't track users without explicit consent.
+Don't track users without explicit consent
+- Harmful behavior will not be tolerated

 **12. The Community Protection Clause**